Scille/parsec-cloud/docs/hosting/deployment/index.rst

   :emphasize-lines: 10,19-22,25,28
   :linenos:

-It configures Nginx to serve the domain ``example.com`` by listening on port 80 and 443, and proxy the requests to the Parsec server.
+It configures Nginx to serve the domain ``example.com`` by listening on port 80 and 443, and proxy the requests to the Parsec Server.

 The important takeaways are: